sofa-org/sofa-gitbook/security/external.md

 6. **Smart Contract Code Integrity**
     - [SOFA.org](http://SOFA.org) has engaged and will be engaging with the most reputable and professional security firms in the industry to audit our contracts.
 We view auditing as an ongoing process and will continue to invite more auditors as the protocol evolves.
-    - The initial SOFA protocols have passed a full chain audit from Peckshield as of May 2024.
+    - The initial SOFA protocols have passed a full chain audit from [Peckshield](https://github.com/peckshield/publications/blob/master/audit_reports/PeckShield-Audit-Report-Sofa-v1.0.pdf) as of May 2024.
+    - The audits from **Code4rena** and **SigmaPrime** will be finished before mainnet launch.